 Cannabis seedlings need plenty of light to grow.
 They produce energy through photosynthesis, which requires sufficient rays to work.

 In some areas, natural sunlight will be enough to grow healthy cannabis seedlings.
 However, if you live in the northern USA, purchasing artificial growing lights is essential.
 The weed season is shorter in those parts of the country because of the light and temperature.

 Regardless of where you live, if you have an indoor garden, extra lighting is almost always needed because windows don’t let in sunlight all day.
 A cannabis seedling light schedule is 18 hours of sun each day with 6 hours of darkness.

-The temperature for growing weed is essential for the proper growth of cannabis seedlings.
+The temperature for the seedling stage is essential for the proper growth of plants.
 When the degree is too high or low, the roots can’t absorb nutes, which leads to a deficiency, stunted growth, and death.